-Traditional approaches methods for estimating horizontal mean wind speed profiles rely on mast-based measurements, which are primarily applicable to studying the atmospheric surface layer (ASL).
-The ASL constitutes approximately the lowest 10% of
+Traditional methods for estimating horizontal mean wind speed profiles rely on mast-based measurements, which are primarily applicable to studying the atmospheric surface layer (ASL).
+The ASL constitutes approximately the lowest 10% of the atmospheric boundary layer (ABL).
+Under neutral and unstable thermal stratifications of the atmosphere, the depth of the ASL ranges from 50 m to 300 m (Hennemuth and Lammert, 2006; Pal and Lee, 2019; Davis et al., 2020, 2022).
+Under stable atmospheric conditions, the ASL becomes shallow, sometimes reaching a depth below 30 metres (Berström and Smedman, 1995).
+Traditional logarithmic and power-law mean wind speed profiles, such as those used in IEC 61400-1 (IEC, 2005), are limited to the ASL and are likely inadequate for wind turbine design with hub heights of 150 m or more (Tieo et al., 2020; Cheynet et al., 2024).
+For wind resource assessment, the height-dependent Weibull parameters (Kelly et al., 2014) require the characterisation of wind speed profiles above 200 m.
+Therefore, the development of both AWE systems and future offshore wind turbines necessitates information on the mean wind speed at heights several hundred meters above the surface.

-- 40 the atmospheric boundary layer (ABL).
-Under neutral and unstable atmospheresthermal stratifications of the atmosphere, the depth of the ASL ranges from 50 m to 100 m offshore and can extend up to 200 m onshore (Pal and Lee, 2019; Davis et al., 2020, 2022) .
-Under a stable atmosphere 300 m (Hennemuth and Lammert, 2006; Pal and Lee, 2019; Davis et al., 2020, 2022).
-Under stable atmospheric conditions, the ASL is shallow, with a depth sometimes close to a dozen metres (?)becomes shallow, sometimes reaching a depth below 30 metres (Berström and Smedman, 1995).
-Traditional logarithmic and power-law mean wind speed - 45 profiles, such as those used in IEC 61400-1 (IEC, 2005), are limited to the ASL and are likely inadequate for wind turbine design with hub heights of 150 m or more (Tieo et al., 2020; Cheynet et al., 2024).
-For wind resource assessment, the heightdependent Weibull parameters (Kelly et al., 2014) require the characterization characterisation of wind speed profiles above 200 m.
-Therefore, the development of both AWE systems and future offshore wind turbines necessitates information on the mean wind speed at heights several hundred meters above the surface. - Tall wind speed profiles, as defined here, cover the entire atmospheric boundary layer (ABL) or at least the initial 500 m above the surface, and their characterization characterisation remains a significant challenge (Veers et al., 2019).
+Tall wind speed profiles, as defined here, cover at least the initial 500 m above the surface, and their characterisation remains a significant challenge (Veers et al., 2019).
 The term 'tall wind profile' is in line with its use in boundary-layer meteorology (e.g. Peña et al., 2014; Kelly et al., 2014).
 Traditional tall masts often fall short of this definition, as they are typically lower than 100 m.
 Only a limited number of masts exceeding 200 m exist globally (Ramon et al., 2020), and these are exclusively onshore masts (Table 1).
-Although tall-wind speed profiles - 55 can also be collected using manned aircraft (e.g. Zemba and Friehe, 1987) or drones (Egger et al., 2002; Reuder et al., 2009; Palomaki et al., 2017; Shimura et al., 2018), this approach has not been adopted for wind resource assessment, which requires several years of data.
+Although tall-wind speed profiles can also be collected using manned aircraft (e.g. Zemba and Friehe, 1987) or drones (Egger et al., 2002; Reuder et al., 2009; Palomaki et al., 2017; Shimura et al., 2018), this approach has not been adopted for wind resource assessment, which requires several years of data.
 In offshore locations, the collection of tall wind speed profiles is further complicated by the harsh marine environment and the high costs of installation and maintenance of sensors and their supporting structure (Shaw et al., 2022).

-Tall wind speed profiles can, in general, be are generally measured using remote sensing technologies (Emeis, 2011), including
+Tall wind speed profiles are generally measured using remote sensing technologies (Emeis, 2011), such as Doppler wind radar (Lehmann and Brown, 2021), sodar (Bianco, 2011), and lidar (Pichugina et al., 2012).
+As commercial Doppler wind lidars

-- 60 such as Doppler wind radar (Lehmann and Brown, 2021), sodar (Bianco, 2011), and lidar (Pichugina et al., 2012).
-As commercial Doppler wind lidars (DWLs) have become the standard instrumentation for wind energy applications, we have based our study on corresponding available lidar data sets.
+(DWLs) have become the standard instrumentation for wind energy applications, we have based our study on corresponding available lidar data sets.
 Commercial DWL profilers measure wind speed and direction up to approximately 300 m above the surface (Peña et al., 2009).
-They operate using fixed beams at predetermined angles with scan-use the aerosol backscatter from emitted laser beams to determine the wind speed at various heights.
-Scan modes such as the Doppler beam - 65 swinging (DBS) or velocity azimuth display use multiple beams at different azimuths and a fixed elevation angle to calculate the average wind speed within the encompassed scan volume, showing good performance against tall met masts (Knoop et al., 2021).
+They use the aerosol backscatter from emitted laser beams to determine the wind speed at various heights.
+Scan modes such as the Doppler beam swinging (DBS) or velocity azimuth display use multiple beams at different azimuths and a fixed elevation angle to calculate the average wind speed within the encompassed scan volume, showing good performance against tall met masts (Knoop et al., 2021).
 Commercial DWL profilers, both ground-based and mounted on fixed platforms, have been used in wind energy research for over a decade, both onshore (Smith et al., 2006; Kumer et al., 2016; Brune et al., 2021) and offshore (Peña et al., 2009; Peña et al., 2015; Brune et al., 2021).
-In the 2010s, floating wind lidar profilers deployed on buoys (Gottschall et al., 2017; - 70 Peña et al., 2022) and ships (Rubio et al., 2022) began to complement traditional offshore met-masts, offering cost reductions (Krishnamurthy et al., 2013).
+In the 2010s, floating wind lidar profilers deployed on buoys (Gottschall et al., 2017; Peña et al., 2022) and ships (Rubio et al., 2022) began to complement traditional offshore met-masts, offering cost reductions (Krishnamurthy et al., 2013).